yesting723/Journey-to-Gallas/README.md

 注：上述剧情暂未在游戏中实现<br />
 <br /><br />
 This is a casual RPG game developed by yesting723 (me) and it is still in development.
-2022.6.1: Started development of the control system.
+2022.6.1: Started development of the control system.<br />
 2022.6.8: Added SDL_Image library for image improvements.<br /><br />
 Currently known bugs:
 - When the player reaches the edge of the building area, the left and right arrow keys are unusable.
 (In repair)